SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 **Cookie banner**

 In the **Cookie banner** section you specify the settings for the banner with the cookie usage information.
-The banner is shown for all users of the current tenant and subtenants until a user clicks **Agree and proceed**.
+If not disabled here, the banner is shown for all users of the current tenant and subtenants until a user clicks **Agree and proceed**.

 The following parameters can be specified: